|The first edition of SHE was published by Oneiros Books in 2014.

 black the inky waves lap to was published in The Burning Bush VI

-(i) A letter found in the box that contained this narrative, being addressed to the cousin of former patient, Miss Constance Byrne.
+(i) A letter found in the box that contained this narrative, being addressed to the cousin of a former patient, Miss Constance Byrne.

 (ii) A note attached to the file of Miss Constance Byrne (now deceased).